On this page

-- Rule out other causes of your symptoms (for example, low levels of vitamin D)
+- rule out other causes of your symptoms (such as low levels of vitamin D)

-“The results may show that you don’t have severe asthma and that your symptoms are caused by something else, such as anaemia (low levels of iron) or an infection,” says Asthma UK’s in-house GP Dr Andy Whittamore.
+“The results may show that you don’t have severe asthma and that your symptoms are caused by something else, such as anaemia (low levels of iron) or an infection,” says Dr Andy Whittamore.

 “They may also give clues about how to manage your asthma.
 If you have high levels of cells called eosinophils, this shows you have a high level of allergic inflammation, so you may find targeted new treatments called monoclonal antibodies will help.

 “And knowing that organs such as your liver and kidneys are functioning properly means that it’s possible to prescribe certain treatments that can’t be used if they’re not working well.”

 This painless test involves collecting a fresh sample of sputum (a mixture of saliva and mucus) from your lungs so it can be analysed in a laboratory.